PixelClear/PixelClear.github.io/_posts/2021-01-09-x86-Assembly-tutorial-part2.markdown

    .bss section is implemented using **Zero Fill On Demand Paging** method.
 The memory is not mapped to any physical page.
 The first time buffer is accessed then a new page is allocated and it is zero initialized.This zero initialized memory is then returned to program as buffer.
-   You can try to print the size by declaring buffer inside .data section and in .bss section to see the difference.
+   You can try to print the size by declaring buffer inside .data section and in .bss section to see the difference in exe sizes.